-For the Smart Testing methodology, Elia currently considers a step-wise implementation where the first step includes the mFRR product only.
+The implementation of the Smart Testing methodology was discussed with the stakeholders during the Working Group Balancing meetings.
+As a result, the proposal for a step-wise implementation where the first step includes the mFRR product only is confirmed.
 The rationale is the following:

 - The implementation of all three products at the same time will take more time than for a single product.
-The requests from the market for Smart Testing mainly related to the mFRR product. - As the Smart Testing methodology is a first-of-a-kind within Elia in terms of data management, the implementation of all balancing product altogether would likely be highly inefficient.
+The requests from the market for Smart Testing are mainly related to the mFRR product.

+- As the Smart Testing methodology is a first-of-a-kind within Elia in terms of data management, the implementation of all balancing product altogether would likely be highly inefficient.
 The development of one product and its return on experience would smoothen the implementation of the methodology for the other products.
 It is difficult to envisage an eventual implementation for the three balancing products without putting a significant risk on the fulfilment of other obligations.